Mechanising G\"odel-L\"ob provability logic in HOL Light: Basics of Modal Logic

 \subsection{Frames for GL}

 For carrying out our formalisation, we are interested in the logic of the (non-empty) frames whose underlying relation $R$ is \textbf{transitive} and conversely well-founded -- aka \textbf{Noetherian} -- on the corresponding set of possible worlds; in other terms, we want to study the modal tautologies in models based on an accessibility relation $R$ on $W$ such that \begin{itemize} \item if $xRy$ and $yRz$, then $xRz$; and \item for no $X\subseteq W$ there are infinite $R$-chains $x_{0}Rx_{1}Rx_{2}\cdots$. \end{itemize} In HOL Light, \verb|WF R| states that \verb|R| is a well-founded relation: then, we express the latter condition as \verb|WF(\x y.
 R y x)|.
-Here we see a recurrent motif in logic: defining a system from the semantic perspective requires non-trivial tools from the foundational point of view, for, to express the second condition, a first-order language is not enough.
-However, that is not an issue here, since our underlying system is natively higher order:
+Here we see a recurrent motif in logic: defining a system from the semantic perspective requires non-trivial tools from the foundational point of view, for, in order to express the second condition, a first-order language is not enough.
+However, that is not an issue here since our underlying system is natively higher order:\footnote{We warn the reader about a potentially misleading notation.
+In the following statement, two interrelated mathematical objects occur, both denoted by \verb|W| for convenience: one is the type \verb|W|, and the other is the set \verb|W| on the former -- in a sense explained in the introduction about the HOL Light notation.}

-We warn the reader that in the previous statement there occur two interrelated mathematical objects both denoted \verb|W| (for convenience): one is the type \verb|W| and the other is the set \verb|W| on the former (in the sense explained in the introduction about the HOL syntax).
-From a theoretical point of view, moreover, the question has no deep consequences as we can characterize this class of frames by using a \emph{propositional} language extended by a modal operator $\Box$ that satisfies the \emph{G\"odel-L\"ob axiom schema} ($\mathsf{GL}$) $:\Box(\Box A\rightarrow A)\rightarrow\Box A.$ Here is the formal version of our claim:
+We can characterize this class of frames by using a \emph{propositional} language extended by a modal operator $\Box$ that satisfies the \emph{G\"odel-L\"ob axiom schema} ($\mathsf{GL}$) $:\Box(\Box A\rightarrow A)\rightarrow\Box A.$ Here is the formal version of our claim:

 The informal proof of the above result is standard and can be found in \cite[Theorem 10]{boolos1995logic} and in \cite[Theorem 5.7]{popkorn1994first}.
 The computer implementation of the proof is made easy thanks to Harrison's tactic \verb|MODAL_SCHEMA_TAC| for semantic reasoning in modal logic, documented in \cite[§~20.3]{harrisontutorial}.